-- 1. Development costs, including acquisition costs, developer fees, and builder profits, contractor overhead and general conditions - 2.
+- Development costs, including acquisition costs, developer fees, and builder profits, contractor overhead and general conditions - 2.
 All sources and uses of funds - 3.
 Projected income and expenses - 4.
-Proceeds expected to be generated from the sale of tax credits, including historic tax credits - 5.
+Proceeds expected to be generated from the sale of HTCs, including historic tax credits - 5.
 The difference between total project costs and total available financing resources, which is referred to as the GAP.
-A calculation is made to determine the amount of tax credits needed by the project to fund the GAP over a 10-year period, based on the estimated market value of the tax credits.
+A calculation is made to determine the amount of HTCs needed by the project to fund the GAP over a 10-year period, based on the estimated market value of the HTCs.

-Based on this evaluation, Minnesota Housing will estimate the amount of credit to be allocated for each application.
+Based on this evaluation, Minnesota Housing will estimate the amount of HTCs to be allocated for each application.
 This determination is made solely at Minnesota Housing's discretion and is not a representation as to the feasibility of the project.
-Rather, it will serve as the basis for making an allocation of credits.
-The amount of the tax credit can change during the process due to variations in cost, mortgage amount, tax credit percentage, syndication proceeds, etc.
+Rather, it will serve as the basis for making an allocation of HTCs.
+The amount of the HTC can change during the process due to variations in cost, mortgage amount, HTC percentage, syndication proceeds, etc.

-This analysis to determine the maximum amount of tax credits must be performed by both Minnesota Housing and the owner/developer at the time of application, at the time a carryover allocation is approved, and at the time the project is placed in service, providing all project costs are finalized and certified.
+This analysis to determine the maximum amount of HTCs must be performed by both Minnesota Housing and the owner/developer at the time of application, at the time a carryover allocation is approved, and at the time the project is placed in service, providing all project costs are finalized and certified.

-If there are changes in resources and/or uses of funds or other material changes, Minnesota Housing will adjust the tax credit amount to reflect the changes, and the tax credit may be reduced.
-Tax credit amounts will not automatically be increased above the initial reservation request or allocation amount.
-Requests for additional tax credits for the project must follow the procedures in Chapter 2.L of the manual and will depend upon the availability of credits.
+If there are changes in resources and/or uses of funds or other material changes, Minnesota Housing will adjust the HTC amount to reflect the changes, and the HTC amount may be reduced.
+HTC amounts will not automatically be increased above the initial reservation request or allocation amount.
+Requests for additional HTCs for the project must follow the procedures in Chapter 2.L of the Manual and will depend upon the availability of HTCs.

-L. Requests for Additional Credit Amounts
+L. Requests for Additional HTC Amounts

-Projects that have had a justifiable increase in eligible basis or previously received a partial allocation may be eligible to apply for supplemental tax credit amounts.
+Projects that have had a justifiable increase in eligible basis or previously received a partial allocation may be eligible to apply for supplemental HTC amounts.

-For 9% tax credit projects to receive a supplemental tax credit amount, the owner must submit an application when applications are due for Round 1, Round 2 or at the time the carryover application is submitted.
-Developers who have a Minnesota Housing reservation from the current year will be required to submit a revised Multifamily Workbook, documentation supporting the increased amount of credits requested, an updated and revised Self-Scoring Worksheet-Competitive, any new or revised documentation obtained since the previous application and a supplemental application fee.
-A complete application package with all attachments and a full application fee will be required for an application for additional tax credits for developments initially awarded tax credits from a suballocator or that have a tax credit allocation from a prior year.
-Minnesota Housing permits only one supplemental or additional tax credit allocation award for each development.
-Awards of additional credits requested as part of a carryover application are not counted against this limit.
+For 9% HTC projects to receive a supplemental HTC amount, the owner must submit an application when applications are due for Round 1, Round 2 or at the time the carryover application is submitted.
+Developers who have a Minnesota Housing reservation from the current year will be required to submit a revised Multifamily Workbook, documentation supporting the increased amount of HTCs requested, an updated and revised Self-Scoring Worksheet-Competitive, any new or revised documentation obtained since the previous application and a supplemental application fee.
+A complete application package with all attachments and a full application fee will be required for an application for additional HTCs for developments initially awarded HTCs from a suballocator or that have an HTC allocation from a prior year.
+Minnesota Housing permits only one supplemental or additional HTC allocation for each development.
+Allocations of additional HTCs requested as part of a carryover application are not counted against this limit.

-For 4% tax credit projects to receive an additional credit amount, the owner must submit an application at the time of the 8609 application.
+For 4% HTC projects to receive an additional HTC amount, the owner must submit an application at the time of the 8609 application.

-All applications that are submitted for an additional tax credit amount will be subject to the same evaluation process described above, the availability of credits, as well as limitations on the time period for allocation of additional credits under Section 42.
+All applications that are submitted for an additional HTC amount will be subject to the same evaluation process described above, the availability of HTCs, as well as limitations on the time period for allocation of additional HTCs under Section 42.